ajschumacher/emacs_python/README.md

 computers commands via text.
 It may be convenient or necessary in some cases to be productive in a pure text environment.
 So it is a desirable characteristic of a text editor that it be as capable in text mode as graphical mode.
-There are only two contenders: [Vim][] and Emacs.
+There are only two serious contenders:
+[Vim][] and Emacs.

 [Vim]: http://www.vim.org/